-A. A student requesting a Medical Single Room Accommodation in the Residence Hall must contact the Disability Services Officer with the request and provide the following information at least four (4) weeks prior to move in:
+A. A student requesting a Medical Single Room Accommodation in the Residence Hall must contact the Disability Services

+Officer with the request and provide the following information at least four (4) weeks prior to move in:

 - 1. A Doctor's Note from the student's doctor (who has no familial relations to the student and who is a trained, licensed medical professional who is qualified in the area of diagnosis and treatment) on the doctor's official letterhead stating the following: - a.
 The student's specific diagnosis; - b.
 A description of how the student's condition will be impacted by the student's participation in residential life; and - c.
 A description and recommendation as to how a single room accommodation will benefit the student. - 2.
 The following documents are not considered acceptable forms of documentation if submitted alone: - a.
-Diagnosis on prescription pads.
+Diagnosis on prescription pads. - b.

-- b.
 Self-evaluation found on the internet or in any print publication. - c.
 Research articles. - d.
 Correspondence from healthcare providers or insurance not directly addressed to Manor College. - e.
 Documentation of a disability alone, without justification, does not constitute grounds for a Medical Single. - 3.
 All medical information and treatment will be kept confidential. - B. The student will then meet with the Disability Services Officer to review the above documentation. - C. The Disability Services Officer will determine if the student is eligible to receive a Medical Single Room Accommodation. - D. The Disability Services Officer will notify the Dean of Students of the determination within five (5) business days of having met with the requesting student and receiving the necessary documents.
-The Disability Services Officer will consult with the Dean of Students about the availability of a Medical Single Room. - E. The Dean of Students will notify the student on whether or not the request of the Medical Single Room request has been granted within five (5) business days of receiving the determination from the Disability Services Officer.

-III.
-Medical Single Room Awards:

-- A. Medical Single Rooms are awarded on a space available basis. - B. Medical Single Rooms are awarded once a year.
+The Disability Services Officer will consult with the Dean of Students about the availability of a Medical Single Room. - E. The Dean of Students will notify the student on whether or not the request of the Medical Single Room request has been granted within five (5) business days of receiving the determination from the Disability Services Officer. - III.
+Medical Single Room Awards: - A. Medical Single Rooms are awarded on a space available basis. - B. Medical Single Rooms are awarded once a year.
 Students must provide updated documentation according to this policy, when requesting a renewal of a Medical Single Room. - IV.
-Temporary Medical Conditions: - A. Select injuries, surgeries or illnesses will not be considered a disability.
+Temporary Medical Conditions: - A. Select injuries, surgeries or illnesses will not be considered a disability. - V. Sanctions: - A. Failure to comply with the above policy may result in disciplinary action, up to and including expulsion from the Residence Hall and/or expulsion from the College.